AUAP/AP2018/class02/class02.md

   - try to identify type errors
   - Use [Try/Catch/Finally/Throw an exception](https://www.w3schools.com/js/js_errors.asp) (details will be discussed in coming classes)

+*Tips: Open your web console and use console.log to track your code and the value of variables*

 ---

 ### In-class challenge: Grid paper portrait in p5.js